In this month’s Amazon Trail, Lee Lynch explains that the right-wing insurrection we’re dealing with now in the United States is nothing new.

 With Southern Poverty Law Conference workers putting their lives in jeopardy to identify and expose hate groups;

-With the American Civil Liberties Union and its sister social justice organizations unendingly trying to bring quality to a country that can’t or won’t provide it for its citizens;
+With the American Civil Liberties Union and its sister social justice organizations unendingly trying to bring equality to a country that can’t or won’t provide it for its citizens;

 When sixty-four million voters choose a money-grubbing, power-grabbing, morally empty, strangely uneducated cheater to rule them, and make an American idol of him;